microsoft/vscode-docs/docs/python/tutorial-flask.md

 Because most web apps have more than one page, and because those pages typically share many common elements, developers separate those common elements into a base page template that other page templates can then extend.
 (This is also called template inheritance.)

 Also, because you'll likely create many pages that extend the same template, it's helpful to create a code snippet in VS Code with which you can quickly initialize new page templates.
+A snippet helps you avoid tedious and error-prone copy-paste operations.

 The following sections walk through different parts of this process.